euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 #### Some kernel debugging notes

-Actual kernel debugging tips are largely absent from the above post since I focused on the bisecting part, but in reality, this investigation also included staring at gdb backtraces and trying to divine information from `trace-cmd` output.
+This post focused on the kernel bisecting process, but my actual investigation also included staring at gdb backtraces and trying to divine information from `trace-cmd` output.

-This was largely from trying to understand the bug from just bisect 1 (which ended up being unfruitful, the `vhost` side of things is where the interesting info was).
-Still, I want to mention the following:
+I didn't have a better place to include these links, but they were all great and deserve a shoutout :)

 1. [`trace-cmd`](https://man7.org/linux/man-pages/man1/trace-cmd.1.html) is awesome.
     Check out `sudo trace-cmd record -p function_graph -g "vring_interrupt" -g "virtnet_poll" -n "printk"` + `trace-cmd report` if you want to see some fun call graphs